Cannes to Nice: How We Spent One Day in Nice, France

 How much does it cost?

-How to get from Cannes to Nice, France, by Train?
+How to get from Cannes to Nice by Train

-When you arrive at Cannes port, take a 17-minute walk to Gare de Cannes—Cannes-Ville, the main railway station for the southern part of the city.
+From the Cannes cruise port, it’s about a 17-minute walk to Gare de Cannes—Cannes-Ville, the city’s main train station.

-• Google Map Directions from Cannes port to train station: Click Here (Save this link or print out directions)
+📍 Google Maps Directions from Cannes Port to the Train Station (Save this link or print out directions).

-• You can also book your tickets in advance.
-Click here for train schedules and info; it will come up if a bus transfer option is available.
+🚆 You can also book your tickets in advance.
+Click here for train schedules and booking info.
+Some routes may show bus transfer options, so double-check before purchasing.

 Once you arrive at the train station, find an electronic kiosk.
 It is pretty easy to navigate.
 We suggest you research and find out which station you would like to travel to beforehand so your chances of getting lost are low.

-For Nice, choose NICE VILLE and the time you wish to depart Gare de Cannes—Cannes-Ville.
-We purchased roundtrip tickets and chose a return time that allowed us to walk back to the port to tender.
+- We bought roundtrip tickets and selected a return time that allowed us enough time to walk back to the port for the tender.

 If you don’t think you can explore Nice on your own or are afraid of not getting to see enough, you can take the train to Nice and take a walking tour.

-Cruise Tip: The last tender back to the ship is normally an hour before the ship is scheduled to leave.
+📌 Cruise Tip: The last tender back to the ship is usually one hour before departure.

-In our case, we had to be back no later than 5 PM.
-This meant that we purchased return tickets from Nice to Cannes for 4 PM.
-The ride back is no longer than 30 mins, but we also had to consider the time it took to walk back to the port.
+For our itinerary, we had to be back at the port by 5 PM, so we booked return tickets from Nice to Cannes for 4 PM.
+The ride is only 30 minutes, but we factored in the walk back to the port and the tendering process to avoid cutting it too close.

 Things to Do in Nice, France